 With this light only being about 51 inches in length, you can easily slip it right into your pocket making it easy to maneuver and walk around your vehicle when doing your buffing or paint correction.

 When using this light, you want to make sure you stay about 8 to 12 inches away from the service surface and hold it at a slight angle so that you can see the beam of light shooting across the pane which really helps you pick up on any of those imperfections.
 It’s a great tool for really making your detailing even easier.

 4. Buff Brite Flamethrower Polishing Light

 The Buff Brite flamethrower polishing light is a light that you put on your polisher.
 This is great because it gives you an idea of a before and after state on the go.
-You are able to see the swirls and then verify that they have been removed without having the need of turning off the polisher and grabbing the swirl finder light.
+You are able to see the swirls and then verify that they have been removed without having the need to turn off the polisher and grab the swirl finder light.

 The flamethrower polishing light has three settings; full blast, a little bit dimmer, and a strobe light.
 Not sure why would you need a strobe light when polishing and fixing swirls, but hey, it is an overall great light.

 This light is engineered to maximize the number of imperfections that you can see in the paint while you are doing your work.
 It has 800 lumens of light (7800 Kelvin).
 With the rechargeable 2200 Mah lithium battery, you can use this light for about eight to ten hours.

 It conveniently mounts on every polisher in the world.
 The housing of the light is made out of a durable aluminum frame and has an anti-vibrational mount.